OwlfaceGames/owl-naysayer.nvim/README.md

 I love this colorscheme but it has some issues so I forked and fixed them so I can get on with my work.

+Shoutout to RostislavArts for the Neovim port it's a great theme just needed some tweaks to suit my need.
+Check it out [here](https://github.com/RostislavArts/naysayer.nvim).

 ## whats fixed?
 - Floating windows for plugins like harpoon and trouble.
 - The colour of lualine has been fixed as warnings were too hard to see.